-28. The wind turbines shall be decommissioned and cease to generate electricity by no later than the date falling thirty years from the date of Final Commissioning.
-The total period for restoration of the Site in accordance with this condition shall not exceed three years from the date of Final Commissioning without the prior written approval of the Scottish Ministers in consultation with the Planning Authority.
+25. The wind turbines shall cease to generate electricity by no later than the date falling thirty years from the date of Final Commissioning and the turbines shall be appropriately decommissioned thereafter.
+The total period for decommissioning and restoration of the Site in accordance with this condition shall not exceed 33 years from the date of Final Commissioning without the prior written approval of the Scottish Ministers in consultation with the Planning Authority.

-No later than five years prior to decommissioning of the Development or the expiry of the section 36 consent (whichever is the earlier) a detailed decommissioning, restoration and aftercare plan, based upon the principles of the approved decommissioning, restoration and aftercare strategy (condition 27), shall be submitted for the written approval of the Planning Authority in consultation with NatureScot and SEPA.
+No later than five years prior to decommissioning of the Development or the expiry of the section 36 consent (whichever is the earlier) a detailed decommissioning, restoration and aftercare plan, based upon the principles of the approved decommissioning, restoration and aftercare strategy (condition 24), shall be submitted for the written approval of the Planning Authority in consultation with NatureScot and SEPA.
 The detailed decommissioning, restoration and aftercare plan shall provide updated and detailed proposals, in accordance with relevant guidance at that time, for the removal of the Development, the treatment of ground surfaces, the management and timing of the works and environment management provisions which shall include (but is not limited to):

-- (a) a site waste management plan (dealing with all aspects of waste produced during the decommissioning, restoration and aftercare phases); - (b) details of the formation of the construction compound, welfare facilities, any areas of hardstanding, turning areas, internal access tracks, car parking, material stockpiles, oil storage, lighting columns, and any construction compound boundary fencing; - (c) a dust management plan; - (d) details of measures to be taken to prevent loose or deleterious material being deposited on the local road network, including wheel cleaning and lorry sheeting facilities, and measures to clean the site entrances and the adjacent local road network; - (e) a pollution prevention and control method statement, including arrangements for the storage and management of oil and fuel on the site; - (f) details of measures for soil storage and management; - (g) a surface water and groundwater management and treatment plan, including details of the separation of clean and dirty water drains, and location of settlement lagoons for silt laden water; - (h) details of measures for sewage disposal and treatment; - (i) temporary site illumination; - (j) the construction of any temporary access into the site and the creation and maintenance of associated visibility splays; - (k) details of watercourse crossings; and - (I) a species protection plan based on surveys for protected species (including birds) carried out no longer than eighteen months prior to submission of the plan.
+- (a) a site waste management plan (dealing with all aspects of waste produced during the decommissioning, restoration and aftercare phases); - (b) details of the formation of the construction compound, welfare facilities, any areas of hardstanding, turning areas, internal access tracks, car parking, material stockpiles, oil storage, lighting columns, and any construction compound boundary fencing; - (c) a dust management plan; - (d) details of measures to be taken to prevent loose or deleterious material being deposited on the local road network, including wheel cleaning and lorry sheeting facilities, and measures to clean the site entrances and the adjacent local road network; - (e) a pollution prevention and control method statement, including arrangements for the storage and management of oil and fuel on the site; - (f) details of measures for soil storage and management; - (g) a surface water and groundwater management and treatment plan, including details of the separation of clean and dirty water drains, and location of settlement lagoons for silt laden water: - (h) details of measures for sewage disposal and treatment; - (i) temporary site illumination; - (j) the construction of any temporary access into the site and the creation and maintenance of associated visibility splays; - (k) details of watercourse crossings; and

+(I) a species protection plan based on surveys for protected species (i.e. otter, badger, water vole, red squirrel and pine marten) carried out no longer than eighteen months prior to submission of the plan.